 Firewall management is one of the most important duties of any effective MSP.
-And that process starts with an effective pre-deployment client interview, during which we gather information such as where their clients and business associates are geographically, how to handle wireless access, who needs remote access to what and from where, and more.
-This interview process is for our benefit, but it also benefits the client by helping with necessary information gathering and providing them insight into the complexities of securing their business.
+And that process starts with an effective pre-deployment client interview.
+We gather information such as where their clients and business associates are geographically, how to handle wireless access, who needs remote access to what and from where, and more.
+Of course, this interview process is for our benefit.
+Still, it also benefits the client by helping with necessary information gathering and providing insight into the complexities of securing their business.
 In addition, it really starts the relationship off on the right foot.

 Wireless Setup.
 Many sites rely upon wireless integrated into the firewall, while some use the firewall to manage distributed access points.
 Just about any modern firewall can competently deliver and manage an effective wireless solution and often provides more comprehensive security monitoring and reporting solutions than basic, discreet wireless options.
-Whether wireless is managed by the firewall or through a discrete solution, you’ll want to carefully evaluate your client’s wireless needs.
-One major advantage of integrated (or firewall managed) wireless is the ability to collect and review logs of wireless traffic.
+Whether wireless is managed by the firewall or through a discrete solution, you’ll want to evaluate your client’s wireless needs carefully.
+One major advantage of integrated (or firewall managed) wireless is collecting and reviewing logs of wireless traffic.

 Remote Access.
 We also need to take the time to learn how they plan to connect remotely to what and from where.
 Will they be using SSLVPN clients?
 Do they need “connect from anywhere” capabilities through a portal?
 We need to know what they will do with that connection (access files, run apps, RDS or Citrix sessions).
 Work with your clients to determine their remote access needs and be sure to secure them.
 Along those lines, OTP (one-time passwords) is available in most firewalls (or dedicated SSL VPN devices), providing a free extra layer of protection for their remote access.